MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

     2. In  **Configure Active Directory** select **Use current credentials** or type in a user name and password with schema and domain admin permissions.
 Confirm your settings.

-    3. If you don't have an account that has schedule and domain admin permissions you can ask another user with those permissions to run <drive:>\Program Files\Microsoft Data Protection Manager\DPM\End User Recovery\DPMADSchemaExtension.exe on a computer in the same domain as the DPM server.
+    3. If you don't have an account that has schedule and domain admin permissions you can ask another user with those permissions to run &lt;drive:&gt;\Program Files\Microsoft Data Protection Manager\DPM\End User Recovery\DPMADSchemaExtension.exe on a computer in the same domain as the DPM server.
 When the app runs the user should specify the name of the computer on which you want to enable end-user recovery and the DNS domain name of the DPM server.

         Note that if the protected computer and DPM reside in different domains, the schema needs to be extended by running the DPMADSchemaExtension.exe tool on the other domain.